A landing theorem for entire functions with bounded post-singular sets: Appendix: Unbounded postsingular sets

 Hence it is plausible that the Douady-Hubbard landing theorem remains valid for exponential maps as above, which raises the question whether the main theorem of our paper may also have an extension for functions $f\in\B$ with unbounded but non-escaping singular orbits.
-However, it appears that fundamentally new approaches would be required to resolve this question.
-Indeed, the proofs in \cite{Re06} use sophisticated results on the structure of exponential parameter space, which rely in an essential way on the one-dimensionality of the family.
-Already for cosine maps $z\mapsto ae^z+ be^{-z}$ with at least one unbounded critical orbit, the landing of periodic rays remains open in general, to say nothing of the accessibility of repelling periodic points.
+A crucial step is to ensure the landing of periodic rays (or filaments).
+Indeed, if periodic rays land and the function has good geometry in the sense of \cite{R3S}, one can show that the number of rationally invisible repelling periodic orbits is bounded by the number of free singular values \cite{BF20}, just as for the exponential family.
+Unfortunately, the proofs in \cite{Re06} that periodic rays land use sophisticated results on the structure of the (one-dimensional) parameter space of exponential maps, and it appears that fundamentally new approaches would be required to resolve this question in full generality.